 David Simpson MP

-Spokesman on Business, Innovation & Skills and Communities & Local Government, Member of the Northern Ireland Affairs Committee
+Spokesman on Business Innovation & Skills and Environment, Food & Rural Affairs.
+Member of the DEFRA Committee.

 David’s first entry to elected politics was in 2001 when he contested the Westminster election in Upper Bann against the then UUP leader David Trimble.
 As a first time candidate David managed to push the sitting MP and First Minister close, cutting his previous 9,000 majority to around 2,000.
 In 2001 David was also elected to Craigavon Borough Council, topping the poll in the Portadown area.